remiteeple/your-first-minute-on-a-server/README.md

 # System Stability :triangular_ruler:

 Ensuring stability and longevity is the focus here.
-Ideally with email notifications setup on your server you will know of specific outages, intrusions, or any other major issues that might require an administrator's intervention.
+Ideally, with email notifications set up on your server, you will know of specific outages, intrusions, or any other major issues that might require an administrator's intervention.
 If you plan to regularly maintain the server manually then this section will include some relevant commands and information on how to do that.

 ## Cleaning Installed Packages

-If unattended-upgrades is installed the following commands should run automatically given the configuration in this guide was used.
+If unattended upgrades is installed the following commands should run automatically given the configuration in this guide was used.
 Otherwise, these commands should be run from time to time to clean and unused packages from the server.

 Execute the following command to automatically remove and clean unused packages: